 AGM & Conferences

-The IGF serves as a unique global venue for dialogue between its 60 member country governments, mining companies, industry associations and civil society.
+The IGF serves as a unique global venue for dialogue between its more than 60 member country governments, mining companies, industry associations and civil society.

-Our Annual General Meeting is attended by hundreds of officials and representatives and will be held at UNCTAD headquarters in Geneva—the Palais des Nations—on October 16-20, 2017.
+Our Annual General Meeting is attended by hundreds of officials and representatives and was held at UNCTAD headquarters in Geneva—the Palais des Nations—on October 16-20, 2017.

 We hold side events at two of the major global mining events—INDABA and PDAC—along with major conferences such as UNCTAD14.